gibbona1/jasp-desktop/Docs/development/jasp-building-guide.md

 	You should now have:
 	\<JASP\>\jasp-desktop

-2. Clone some third party binaries, boost and used R-packages  from jasp-required-files repository on GitHub.
+2. Clone some third party binaries, boost and used R-packages  from **jasp-required-files** repository on GitHub.
+        This uses the same method as in step 1.
 	From \<JASP\> root folder in a terminal type:

 	\> git clone https://github.com/jasp-stats/jasp-required-files.git

+	Or from a browser go to https://github.com/jasp-stats/jasp-required-files and choose the Clone or Download option.

 	You should now have:
 	\<JASP\>\jasp-required-files

-3. Switch to the Windows branch in jasp-required-files.
+3. Switch to the Windows branch in **jasp-required-files**.
 From \<JASP\> root folder in a terminal type:

 	Warning in advance:
-Because the jasp-required-files folder contains binary files as well as R packages with text files it is necessary that git performs a checkout or commit without changing the line endings.
+Because the **jasp-required-files** folder contains binary files as well as R packages with text files it is necessary that git performs a checkout or commit without changing the line endings.
 Some packages might generate MD5 checksum errors if line endings are changed.
 It is possible to change this behavior of git configuration per repository.
 For more information on this subject see https://help.github.com/articles/dealing-with-line-endings/
-(To use a repostory specific setting for this : in the jasp-required-files folder type: \>git config core.autocrlf false)
+(To use a repostory specific setting for this : in the **jasp-required-files** folder type: \>git config core.autocrlf false)

 	\> cd \<JASP\>\jasp-required-files
 	\> git checkout Windows